WeiShaoD/neuroimage-menu/docs/source/FreeSurfer/FreeSurfer_menu.rst

 -s subjet id

 Normally, the input file would be T1 file, you also can improve the quality of surfaces by feed the T2 such as ``recon-all -subject subjectname -i /path/to/input_volume -T2 /path/to/T2_volume -T2pial
--all`` FreeSurfer provided a tutorial `dataset <http://surfer.nmr.mgh.harvard.edu/fswiki/FsTutorial/Data>__ for you to play around it.
+-all`` FreeSurfer provided a tutorial `dataset <http://surfer.nmr.mgh.harvard.edu/fswiki/FsTutorial/Data>`__ for you to play around it.
 You can follow this `link
 <http://surfer.nmr.mgh.harvard.edu/fswiki/FsTutorial/Practice>`__ to play with recon-all command.

-tutorial data practice
+Tutorial data practice
 **********************

 Once you have download the tutorial dataset, ``cd`` to ``tutorial_data_20190918_1558/practice_with_data`` and put ``export SUBJECTS_DIR=$PWD`` to specify the subject output directory to the current directory , then, go to ``dicoms`` and input ``recon-all -all -i I50 -s Subj001`` to take the I50 and create the Subj001 output.
-Of course, before you do this, make sure you have activated the Freesurfer by ``srouce $FREESURFER_HOME/SetUpFreeSurfer.sh`` Here is a detailed instruction and a function list for `recon-all <https://surfer.nmr.mgh.harvard.edu/fswiki/recon-all/>`__ . ``recon-all`` usually will cost 6-8 hours, depends on the computing power you have.
+Of course, make sure you have activated the Freesurfer by ``srouce
+$FREESURFER_HOME/SetUpFreeSurfer.sh`` before you run the command.
+Here is a detailed instruction and a function list for `recon-all <https://surfer.nmr.mgh.harvard.edu/fswiki/recon-all/>`__ .
+``recon-all`` usually will cost 6-8 hours, depends on the computing power you have.
 Fortunately, there is a way to speed up this process.

 .. image:: Freesurfer_reconall.PNG